awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-logging.md

 When you deploy an API, API Gateway creates a log group and log streams under the log group\.
 The log group is named following the `API-Gateway-Execution-Logs_{rest-api-id}/{stage_name}` format\.
 Within each log group, the logs are further divided into log streams, which are ordered by **Last Event Time** as logged data is reported\.

 In access logging, you, as an API developer, want to log who has accessed your API and how the caller accessed the API\.
 You can create your own log group or choose an existing log group that could be managed by API Gateway\.
 To specify the access details, you select [`$context`](api-gateway-mapping-template-reference.md#context-variable-reference) variables \(expressed in a format of your choosing\) and choose a log group as the destination\.
-The access log format must include at least `$context.requestId`\.
+The access log format must include at least `$context.requestId` or `$context.extendedRequestId`\.
 As a best practice, include `$context.requestId` and `$context.extendedRequestId` in your log format\. `$context.requestId` logs the value in the `x-amzn-RequestId` header\.
-Clients can override the value in the `x-amzn-RequestId` header\.
-API Gateway returns this request ID in the `x-amzn-RequestId` response header\. `$context.extendedRequestId` is a unique ID that API Gateway generates\.
+Clients can override the value in the `x-amzn-RequestId` header with a value in the format of a universally unique identifier \(UUID\)\.
+API Gateway returns this request ID in the `x-amzn-RequestId` response header\.
+API Gateway replaces overridden request IDs that aren't in the format of a UUID with `UUID_REPLACED_INVALID_REQUEST_ID` in your access logs\. `$context.extendedRequestId` is a unique ID that API Gateway generates\.
 API Gateway returns this request ID in the `x-amz-apigw-id` response header\.
 An API caller can't provide or override this request ID\.
 For more information, see [`$context` Variables for data models, authorizers, mapping templates, and CloudWatch access logging](api-gateway-mapping-template-reference.md#context-variable-reference)\.

 **Note**
 Only `$context` variables are supported \(not `$input`, and so on\)\.

 Choose a log format that is also adopted by your analytic backend, such as [Common Log Format](https://httpd.apache.org/docs/current/logs.html#common) \(CLF\), JSON, XML, or CSV\.
 You can then feed the access logs to it directly to have your metrics computed and rendered\.
-To define the log format, set the log group ARN on the [accessLogSettings/destinationArn](https://docs.aws.amazon.com/apigateway/api-reference/resource/stage/#destinationArn) property on the [stage](https://docs.aws.amazon.com/apigateway/api-reference/resource/stage/)\.
+To define the log format, set the log group ARN on the [accessLogSettings/destinationArn](https://docs.aws.amazon.com/apigateway/latest/api/API_Stage.html#destinationArn) property on the [stage](https://docs.aws.amazon.com/apigateway/latest/api/API_Stage.html)\.
 You can obtain a log group ARN in the CloudWatch console, provided that the **ARN** column is selected for display\.
-To define the access log format, set a chosen format on the [accessLogSetting/format](https://docs.aws.amazon.com/apigateway/api-reference/resource/stage/#format) property on the [stage](https://docs.aws.amazon.com/apigateway/api-reference/resource/stage/)\.
+To define the access log format, set a chosen format on the [accessLogSetting/format](https://docs.aws.amazon.com/apigateway/latest/api/API_Stage.html#format) property on the [stage](https://docs.aws.amazon.com/apigateway/latest/api/API_Stage.html)\.

 Examples of some commonly used access log formats are shown in the API Gateway console and are listed as follows\.
 + `CLF` \([Common Log Format](https://httpd.apache.org/docs/current/logs.html#common)\):